Scott Cooley: Biography

 At the end of December, 1875, Cooley and Ringo were arrested by Sheriff A. J. Strickland for threatening the life of Burnet County, Texas Deputy Sheriff John J. Strickland.
 They later escaped from the Lampasas County, Texas jail, with the help of friends, but their arrests essentially stopped the violence.
-Cooley later escaped a posse near the Llano River, fleeing into Blanco County, Texas, and was never officially seen again.
-He is believed to have either been wounded by that posse and died shortly thereafter, or to have died due to what was referred to as "brain fever" shortly thereafter.
+Just like Bill Coke, Cooley reportedly escaped a posse near the Llano River and was never officially seen again.
+He is believed to have either been wounded by that posse and died after fleeing into Blanco County, Texas, or to have died due to what was referred to as "brain fever" shortly thereafter.
 He is believed to have been hiding out at the Nimitz Hotel in Fredericksburg, Texas at the time.
 However, neither of the reported death scenarios has ever been confirmed.